Ignamt/scripts/README.md

 # scripts
-A repository for all my own-made scripts, both for practice and actual use at work
+A repository for all my own-made scripts, both for practice and actual use at work.
+Instructions for each script are included on each file.